Is the "I don't want to waste time dating" mindset unhealthy for finding love?

 My list of time-wasting behaviors is vast, but here are the common themes:

-• Chasing someone who seems to have a minimal interest or allowing someone to pursue you that you have minimal interest in
+Chasing someone who seems to have a minimal interest, or allowing someone to pursue you who you have minimal interest in

-• You may think you can change someone or that they will change after an event like becoming committed, engaged, or married.
-They are not going to change unless they desire it.
-You cannot change someone, so thinking they change will is a time-waster.
+You may think you can change someone or that they will change after an event, such as becoming committed, engaged, or married.
+They will not change unless they desire to.
+You cannot change someone, so thinking they will change is a waste of time.

-• Trying to be someone you're not.
-We all have room for growth and can become who we want to become over time, but pretending to be wealthy, educated, masculine/feminine, gracious, etc., becomes fake and a waste of time.
+Trying to be someone you're not.
+We all have room for growth and can become who we want to be over time, but pretending to be wealthy, educated, masculine or feminine, gracious, etc., becomes fake and a waste of time.

 Wasting time takes up space for someone who can love you in a way you never expected.
 However, you have to kiss some frogs.
 But the frogs are worth the lesson because they help identify the prince or princess.